 Google's global creative director, Ben Jones says, "We need to stop thinking of machines as rivals.
 Instead, we should see them as an opportunity to take our creativity to the next level."
 By analyzing user data and user intent, Artificial Intelligence is helping marketing leaders around the world to decipher the ever-changing dynamics of content marketing.

-It is being used to artificially generate content by companies such as Yahoo, Fox and Associated Press.
-Also, with the help of artificial intelligence, social networks such as Instagram, Facebook, Pinterest, and Tumblr can analyze hundreds of variables to predict which posts a user might like next.
+It is being used to artificially generate content by companies such as Yahoo, Fox, and Associated Press.
+Also, with the help of artificial intelligence, social networks such as Instagram, Facebook, Pinterest, Twitter, and Tumblr can analyze hundreds of variables to predict which posts a potential customer might like next.

 Content is at the heart of your brand and your customer, and to be the best, you must prioritize the basics.
-In an age where attention is considered as the currency of the digital, social and mobile web, it is not just important to offer relevant content experience but to be as diverse and authentic as possible.
+In an age where attention is considered as the currency of the digital, social, and mobile web, it is not just important to offer relevant content experience but to be as diverse and authentic as possible by creating content that is.